brun0/pres-cours-git/cours-git.md

 # Introduction

----

-What is Git?
+##What is Git?

-- A Version Control System
+- A Version Control System (keeping track of changes)
-	* To keep track of changes
 - Initialy developped by Linus Torvalds to developp Linux kernel

----

-Main interest of Git?

-- Dedicated to collaborative work, each developper has his repository
+- Dedicated to collaborative work
+	* Each developper has his repository
-- Initialy developped by Linus Torvalds to developp Linux kernel

----
+	* One may create development branches

+## Why using Git
+- Being able to come back to previous versions
+- Saving sources on distant repositories
+- knowing where you are and avoid having 20 times the same file: modelV1.pcl, modelV2.pcl, modelV3.pcl..
+- Share models and changes
+- Find a specific change performed long time ago

 # Principle, Basics concepts and basic commands